-Fig. 12: Normalized IPC of nine memory intensive SPEC2006 benchmarks (a) and the co-running 470.lbm (b).
+Fig. 13: Normalized IPC of nine memory intensive SPEC2006 benchmarks (a) and the co-running 470.lbm (b).
 The X-axis shows the subject task on Core 0 in both sub-figures.

-Fig. 13: Reclaim under-run error rate in MemGuard-BR mode
+Fig. 14: Reclaim under-run error rate in MemGuard-BR mode

-run error as described in Section 4.3.
-To better understand this, Figure 13 shows reclaim under-run error rates (error periods / total periods) of the experiments used to draw Figure 11(a).
+Note that the slowdowns of the subject tasks, due to reclaiming of the interfering task, are small-less than 3% on average.
+The slight performance reduction, i.e., reduced performance isolation, can be considered as a limitation of our prediction based approach that can result in reclaim underrun error as described in Section 4.3.
+To better understand this, Figure 14 shows reclaim under-run error rates (error periods / total periods) of the experiments used to draw Figure 12(a).
 On average, the error rate is 4% and the worst case error rate is 16% for 483.xalancbmk.
 Note that although 483.xalancbmk suffers higher reclaim under-run error rate, it does not suffer noticeable performance degradation because the absolute difference between the reserved bandwidth and the achieved bandwidth is relatively small in most periods that suffered reclaim under-run errors.